jython/devguide/buildbots_jy.rst

 .. warning:: At present, this is not much more than a copy of the CPython original with the obviously inapplicable crudely hacked out.

-To assert that there are no regressions in the :doc:`development and maintenance branches <devcycle>`, Jython uses continuous integration services.
+.. note:: This description, while aimed at the future process, is applicable to PRs raised today, as far as test goes, but we merge the PR by a round-about route using Mercurial.
+It is also fair to point out that we have difficulty keeping these buildbots green.

-When a new change is pushed
+To assert that there are no regressions in the :doc:`development and maintenance branches <devcycle>`, Jython uses continuous integration services, integrated into GitHub.
-to a PR on the public GitHub repository, all corresponding builders will schedule a new build to be run as soon as possible.
+When a new commit appears in a PR on, all corresponding builders will build and run the regression tests.

 The build steps run by the buildbots are the following: